sven-seyfert/sqlite-showcase/README.md

 #### *Preconditions*

-As assumption, you already have AutoIt installed.
-You also use a x64 system, otherwise [download](https://www.sqlite.org/download.html) a SQLite precompiled binary for Windows like `sqlite-dll-win-x86-3490000.zip` for example.
+As assumption, you already have AutoIt (at least in version v3.3.13.6) installed.
+That's basically it.<br>
+SQLite dll files for x64 and x86 are stored in `.\lib\sqlite` and can be replaced by newer versions from the download section [precompiled binaries for windows](https://www.sqlite.org/download.html).<br>
 See also this [README](https://github.com/sven-seyfert/sqlite-showcase/blob/main/lib/sqlite/README.md) file for more information.

 #### *Installation*